-- Swallowed Whole: Does this to the Yoshis, Baby Bowser, and both pairs of Mario Bros.
+- Swallowed Whole: It does this to the Yoshis, Baby Bowser, and both pairs of Mario Bros.

 - The Unfought: Yoob itself is never actually fought at any point.
 A fight with giant-sized Yoob wouldn't have worked out since giant battles hadn't been introduced yet, but you don't even fight it when it's normal size.
-Instead, the bros. get eaten, explore its insides, stop the production of its eggs (which are its fuel) by defeating Sunnycide, and it simply ceases functioning, never to reawaken.
+Instead, the bros. get eaten, explore its insides, stop the production of its eggs by defeating Sunnycide, and it simply ceases functioning, never to reawaken.